 The students will be subjected to two scheduled written exams, first exam and lectures in the previous 3-4 weeks.

 Sub-Exams: second exam during the semester.
-Each exam will cover materials given in materials of the quizzes are set by the lecturer.
+Each exam will cover materials given in

 Quizzes: (3-5) quizzes of (10-15) minutes will be conducted during the semester.
 The